 - In order to measure the no load current, the first thing you must do is connect your radio system to the ESC

-- Connect your LiPo battery up to the ESC with the ammeter between one lead of the battery in order to measure current.
+- Connect your LiPo battery up to the ESC with the ammeter between one lead of the battery and the ESC.
+Set your ammeter to measure current.
+Double check the leads are in the correct spot to measure current up to 10A.
 Be certain that the LiPo voltage is very close to the battery that you plan to use with the motor being tested.
-This is important in order to get an accurate reading for the Current.

 - Start up the motor and run it to full power carefully observing the current that the motor is drawing.

 This motor constant is fairly easy to obtain as it is a direct measurement that can be performed very safely.
 Use this to better understand the performance capability of your motor.
-As with both efficiency constants, it is preferred to have the lowest value of current for the no load current constant.
+The motor with the least Io will have the least iron losses between two motors with equal internal resistance.